phamtony/PracticeReactVideo/README.md

-# Youtube React app with Redux
+# Youtube React app

-Same youtube app with redux integrated
+Youtube app with youtube api and reactjs